Leaf-Agriculture/docs/docs/operations_endpoints.md

 image.
 In the example above, the image would represent the elevation.

 The `ramp` is the color ramp used to generate the image.
-The percentages correspond to the minimun (0%) and maximum (100%) values in the image.
-The listed values corresponde to RGB values used.
+The percentages correspond to the minimum (0%) and maximum (100%) values in the image.
+The listed values correspond to RGB values used.
 The `nv` refers to `no value`.
 It is used internally to make the image transparent on places without data.
-Currently, this ramp is the same of all images processed.
+Currently, this ramp is the same in all images processed.

 We also generate an auxiliary `xml` with geographic information to handle this image on GIS environments.
 You just need to append the `".aux.xml"` string to the png url.